noodlefrenzy/event-hub-client/readme.md

-azure-event-hub
+event-hub-client
 ========

-Simple Azure EventHub AMQP pieces.
+Simple Azure EventHub Client.
+Uses REST API for Create/Send operations, trying to use AMQP once I can get it working.

 ## Usage